 |---|---|

-| Families with Dependents | To appoint guardians and ensure financial well-being |
+| Families with Dependents | To appoint guardians, set up trusts for children, and ensure financial well-being |

-| Individuals with Significant Assets | To minimise taxes and ensure assets are distributed as wished |
+| Individuals with Significant Assets | To reduce IHT, protect against care fees, and ensure assets pass as intended |

-| Business Owners | To plan for business succession and protect the business |
+| Business Owners | To plan for succession, utilise BPR, and protect the business from disputes |

 By understanding who needs estate planning, you can take the first step towards securing your family’s future and protecting your assets.
+The reality is that if you own a home in the UK, you already have enough to plan for.

 Common Myths About Estate Planning